dtbesson/Extended-Research-Project-MCMC/README.md

 This repository is for the extended research project I completed, titled "Challenges in the use of MCMC for heavily correlated parameters".

+Please note that some of the images in my academic paper may take some time to load properly.

 This involved a ~7500 word academic paper on issues that can arise with MCMC, when the parameters we want to quantify are highly correlated with each other.
 For this project, I had to research background theory on MCMC and the SIR model, an epidemiological model which provided the context for the project.
 Then, I built MCMC algorithms from scratch, making variations in each, and compared their performances.
 This sparked discussion into which models performed best,